Explore articles, data and trends by topic

 Home / Crime / Articles / The latest government data on school shootings

-In the wake of the school shooting at The Covenant School in Nashville that left three children and three staff members dead, USAFacts has collected recent data about school shootings in the United States.
+In the wake of the school shooting at Perry High School in Perry, Iowa, USAFacts has collected recent data about school shootings in the United States.
 Here’s what current data has to say about these incidents.

-The Center for Homeland Defense and Security maintains a collection of metrics on these incidents: the K–12 School Shooting Database (or K–12 SSDB).
+The Center for Homeland Defense and Security maintains a collection of metrics on school shootings: the K–12 School Shooting Database (or K–12 SSDB).

 The K–12 SSDB aims to compile information on school shootings from publicly available sources into a single comprehensive database.
 It defines school shootings as situations when someone brandishes or fires a gun on school property or a bullet hits school property for any reason, regardless of the number of victims, time or day of the week, or motivation.